jpopich/ball_clock/README.txt

 What this application accomplishes:
-It replicated the functionality of a specific ball clock, located here: https://www.youtube.com/watch?v=9MmlViYNUC0 The valid input for this ball clock is 27 balls up to 127 balls.
+It replicated the mechanics of a specific ball clock, located here: https://www.youtube.com/watch?v=9MmlViYNUC0 and implements its functionality in Java.
+The valid input for this ball clock is 27 balls up to 127 balls.
 Given any amount of valid inputs, this application calculates how long it takes for the natural ordering of those balls to go through the ball clock, and results BACK to, its natural ordering.
 (Some valid inputs take over 250 years!)